taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka lifts the jacket off the mannequin, reverently running their hands over the stitches, the weave, the hem.
 As Asoka does this, the cloth responds to their touch.

-Asoka: **"This is *beautiful*.
+Asoka: **"This is *beautiful*!
 Where did it come from?"**

-Serena: **"Unsurprisingly, Majhee had also continued her thread worm research.
-After the Confinement ended, she and High Priestess Iúna began work on a new kind of SynTh material, one that combined Iúna's weaving skills with Majhee's experiences with the much harsher conditions in the Red Zone."**
+Serena: **"Majhee had also continued her thread worm research after the Burning.
+Once Confinement ended, she and High Priestess Iúna began work on a new kind of SynTh material, one that combined Iúna's weaving skills and Majhee's experience with the much harsher conditions in the Red Zone."**

-Eireena: **"It's called *'cuttlefish cloth'*, woven with flexible SynTh designed to be 'voltage-treated' by a mechapet.
-It will take some time for Iri to learn how to do it smoothly and reliably, but eventually, it can even camouflage its wearer *completely*, making you, more or less, *invisible*."**
+Eireena: **"It's called *'cuttlefish cloth'*, woven with flexible SynTh, designed to be 'voltage-treated' by a mechapet.
+It will take some time for Iri to learn how to do it smoothly and reliably, but eventually, you'll be able to filter or blend into just about anything, as quick as you can think it!"**

 Serena's eyes twinkle.

-Serena: **"And it's powered by your waste products."**
+Serena: **"And you can wear it for days on end...it's powered by your waste products."**

 Asoka: **"Wait, what??"**